 Make sure you have an email address on your business domain.
 Business email sent from a Yahoo or Gmail branded address, instead of your own business brand, doesn’t look professional and doesn’t inspire trust.

 While we’re on the subject of email, be responsive.
 You don’t have to spend all day chained to your email – that’s counter-productive.
 Respond within a reasonable window (perhaps within 12-24 business hours) even if you’re simply acknowledging receipt.

-One key piece of technology which bridges the gap between online and face-to-face interaction is video messaging, available via Skype, Google Hangouts and more.
+One key piece of technology that bridges the gap between online and face-to-face interaction is video messaging, available via Skype, Google Hangouts, and more.
 Video meetings allow all participants to see the visual cues and nuances that are missing from written communication.
 Everyone gets a better feel for what’s happening, which helps cement the relationship.

 When you get nearer to closing the deal, there are a few more things you can do to help build trust with prospects: